Barbara Rush

-Barbara Rush (born January 4, 1927) is an American actress.
-In 1954, Rush won the Golden Globe Award as most promising female newcomer for her role in the 1953 American science-fiction film It Came from Outer Space.
-Later in her career, Rush became a regular performer in the television series Peyton Place, and appeared in TV movies, miniseries, and a variety of other programs, including the soap opera All My Children and family drama 7th Heaven, as well as starring in films, including The Young Philadelphians, The Young Lions, Robin and the 7 Hoods, and Hombre.
+Barbara Rush (January 4, 1927 – March 31, 2024) was an American actress of stage, screen, and television.
+In 1954, she won the Golden Globe Award for most promising female newcomer for her role in the 1953 American science-fiction film It Came from Outer Space.
+Later in her career, Rush became a regular performer in the television series Peyton Place, and appeared in TV movies, miniseries, and a variety of other programs, including the soap opera All My Children and the family drama 7th Heaven, as well as starring in films such as The Young Philadelphians, The Young Lions, Robin and the 7 Hoods, and Hombre.

 Early life and education

-Rush was born in Denver.
-Her father, Roy, was a lawyer for a Midwest mining company.
+Rush was born in Denver on January 4, 1927.
+Her parents were Roy and Marguerite Rush.
+Her father was a lawyer for a Midwest mining company.
 She grew up in Santa Barbara, California.
-She attended the University of California, Santa Barbara and graduated in 1948.
-She started her career in the university's theatre program.
+Rush attended the University of California, Santa Barbara and graduated in 1948, starting her career in the university's theatre program.
+After graduating from UCSB, she moved to Los Angeles.
+She lived at the Hollywood Studio Club, a hostel for young women working in the film industry.
+She also took acting classes at the accredited Pasadena Playhouse School for Performing Arts, also known as the Pasadena Playhouse College of Theatre Arts.
+Just two years after graduating from UCSB, Rush was contracted to do her first feature-length film, The Goldbergs, in 1950.

 Career

-Rush performed on stage at the Pasadena Playhouse before signing with Paramount Pictures.
-She made her screen debut in 1950's The Goldbergs.
+Rush's career began on the stage in the 1940s and quickly expanded to film and TV.
+She performed on stage at the Lobero Theatre and the Pasadena Playhouse before signing with Paramount Pictures.
+She made her screen debut in the 1950 movie, The Goldbergs.
 In 1951, she co-starred in the classic George Pal sci-fi film When Worlds Collide.
 In 1952, she starred in Flaming Feather with Sterling Hayden and Victor Jory.
-In 1954, she won the Golden Globe Award for "Most Promising Newcomer – Female" for her performance in It Came from Outer Space.
+In 1953, she starred in the sci-fi thriller It Came From Outer Space, for which she won the 1954 Golden Globe Award for "Most Promising Newcomer – Female" for her performance.

-Rush starred as the wife of James Mason in the acclaimed 1956 drama Bigger Than Life, in which a school teacher's use of an experimental drug results in his threatening harm to his family.
-She was the love interest of reluctant soldier Dean Martin in the war story The Young Lions and of ambitious lawyer Paul Newman in The Young Philadelphians.

-Rush began her career on stage, and it has always been a part of her professional life.
-In 1970, she earned the Sarah Siddons Award for dramatic achievement in Chicago theatre for her leading role in Forty Carats and brought her one-woman play A Woman of Independent Means to Broadway in 1984.
-She began working on television in the 1950s.
-She later became a regular performer in TV movies, miniseries, and a variety of other shows including Peyton Place and the soap opera All My Children.